 It has to be mentioned that the websites built with various CMS like Magento or OpenCart, suffered the most during the lockdown, as they are far not so adaptive and well-built as the ones that used the custom ecommerce development approach.
 Let’s look closer at the mentioned problems.

 The next one is the overall website performance, including the loading time As some of the goods are sold more than the others now (sports equipment, health-related products, home decor, books, and literature), the websites that are selling them have much more traffic there than they used to, thus, it becomes difficult to handle.
-It results in long loading time.
+It results in a long loading time.
 This factor may be called the most important as it greatly affects the consumers’ behavior and leads to a higher bounce rate.
-Some research showed that the stress that people are experiencing right now makes them be more impatient, and even a one-second difference between the speeds of the websites’ load makes a serious difference.
-That’s why it’s so important to optimize the websites for the higher traffic, better user experience, and increased rankings.
+Some research showed that the stress that people are experiencing right now makes them more impatient, and even a one-second difference between the speeds of the websites’ load makes a serious difference.
+That’s why it’s important to optimize the websites for higher traffic, better user experience, and increased rankings.